Commission to Preserve National Monuments of Bosnia and Herzegovina

 The Commission to Preserve National Monuments of Bosnia and Herzegovina, abbr. ' (Komisija za očuvanje nacionalnih spomenika Bosne i Hercegovine), is Bosnia and Herzegovina commission (agency) which declares and registers national heritage monuments/sites, including natural/urban/architectural assembles, immovable and movable heritage of historical and cultural importance to Bosnia and Herzegovina, as an institution at state level.

 The sites of exclusively natural heritage are not subject of Annex 8 and the KONS.

 Background and history

-In the period from the end of World War II to the declaration of independance of Bosnia and Herzegovina form former Yugoslavia in 1992, protected cultural and natural assets were declared based on following legal acts:
+In the period from the end of World War II to the declaration of independence of Bosnia and Herzegovina form former Yugoslavia in 1992, protected cultural and natural assets were declared based on following legal acts: